 - High Control: Individual can change the outcome.

 - Sensory Connection: You must connect deeply with your environment (or sensory experience) to succeed at the task.

 - Immediate Feedback: The environment or situation produces a real-time sense of achievement or progress towards goals.

 Most people in a state of flow report losing awareness of their existence.
 Paradoxically, however, the experience of flow strengthens the awareness of self over time.
 So, people who experience flow regularly typically have a stronger sense of self.

 This effect is believed to be the reason flow states can help reduce depressive symptoms.
 This is also the primary theory why some interventions (like mindfulness meditation) are effective in treating depression.

 Conversely, people who previously have experienced flow often report strongly negative experiences when they can no longer achieve it.
 For example, Olympic athletes who become injured (and can no longer compete in their sport) have a concordantly higher risk of depression.
 Aside from simply losing their identity and accomplishments, these athletes also lost the ability to attain flow.

-Flow may also be the primary mechanism behind workaholism, or people who become so intensely focussed on work that they neglect themselves and/or their family.
+Flow may also be the primary mechanism behind workaholism, or people who become so intensely focused on work that they neglect themselves and/or their family.

 So, flow is not inherently good or bad.
 It just is.
-We can use flow as a powerful tool to dramatically impact how we feel in a given moment.
+We can use flow as a powerful tool to dramatically impact how we feel in each moment.
 To change our state of mind.
 Because of this, flow is a crucial component of attaining mastery and purpose in life.